salomaonunes/boilerplate-gulp/README.md

-# LP Estacio
+# Gulp boilerplate

 ## 📖 About
-This is Estacio's Landing Page project repository.
-For details, see below.
+This is a simple gulp boilerplate for vanilla JavaScript websites

 ## 🟢 Status
 In progress